Common use of Recurrence of Disability Clause in Contracts

 AutoNDA by SimpleDocs

 Recurrence of Disability.
-If an eligible employee ceases you cease to be totally disabled after receiving benefits and, while covered hereunder and within six (6) months again becomes become totally disabled due to the same or a related cause, the later disability will be considered to be a continuation of the previous disability unless such employee completely recovered from the previous disability and was continuously actively employed disability.
-If you return to active work full time and for full pay for a continuous period of less than 60 days, benefits will be paid at least 60 days after termination the same rate as before.
-No benefit will be payable if you are entitled to receive any other group income benefits, on account of the previous your disability.
+If an insured employee ceases you cease to be totally disabled after receiving benefits and within six (6) months again becomes become totally disabled due to the same or a related cause, the later disability will be considered to be a continuation of the previous disability.
+Where such employee has returned If you return to active work full time and for full pay for a continuous period of less than 60 days, benefits will be paid at the same rate as before.
+No benefit will be payable if the insured person is you are entitled to receive any other group income benefits, on account of his/her your disability.

 Appears in 1 contract